Daniel-KM/Omeka-S-module-IiifServer/README.md

 tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.

-The IIIF manifests can be displayed with many viewers, the integrated [OpenSeeDragon], the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.
+The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.